:: Last updated 5/25/2015 ::

 Special Note: With the introduction of the Haunted Mansion Holiday overlay at Disneyland, queue waits from October to the beginning of January may be significantly lengthened.
 Now that the furor's died down a bit, you will likely not run into too many queue problems on weekdays; but, watch out on weekends, holidays (like Thanksgiving week), and throughout Christmas break.

-Also be aware that the overlay prep will make extended refurbishment downtime necessary (the week after labor day through the beginning of October, and the second week of January through the beginning of February).
+Also be aware that the overlay prep may make extended refurbishment downtime necessary (the week after labor day through the beginning of October, and the second week of January through the beginning of February).
 Now that Haunted Mansion Holiday is a regular event at Tokyo Disneyland as well, you should expect similar sticking points at that park during the holiday season, too.

 At Disneyland, Fantasmic! shows on the Rivers of America will usually make access to the whole of New Orleans Square and Critter Country very difficult, if not impossible, during the half-hour or so before, during, and just after the performance.
 However, wait times for the Haunted Mansion will usually be pretty short if you can get through the crowds.
 One way to avoid pushing your way through the masses of Fantasmic! humanity is to take the Disneyland Railroad to New Orleans Square.
 The Mansion is right next door to the station.